Area of Focus

 The Intercampus Visitor Program enables students to take advantage of educational opportunities at other campuses of the University of California.
 Students may take courses not available at UC Santa Cruz, participate in special programs, or study with distinguished faculty at other campuses.
 The program is for one term only; students are expected to return to the Santa Cruz campus after the visit.

 Each host campus establishes its own criteria for accepting students from other campuses as visitors.
-For more information, go to the Office of the Registrar Special Programs website or contact the Office of the Registrar, (831) 459-4412, sp-regis@ucsc.edu.
+For more information, go to Office of the Registrar Special Programs or contact Office of the Registrar, Special Programs at sp-regis@ucsc.edu.

-A variety of field study opportunities may be arranged through LALS courses and campus affiliates (such as study abroad, affiliated faculty, and the Research Center for the Americas and its Human Rights Investigations Lab) and applied toward LALS degree requirements.
+A variety of opportunities may be arranged through LALS and campus affiliates (such as global learning and the Dolores Huerta Research Center for the Americasand applied toward LALS degree requirements.
+Popular examples include the Huerta Center’s Human Rights Investigations Lab and the LALS Global Internship Program, both of which include LALS coursework that counts toward major and minor requirements.
 Talk to an LALS Department Advisor for more information.

 Psychology Field Study Program